cloudmesh/cloudmesh.github.io/doc/source/projects.rst

 Projects
 =======

-We are working on a number of devellopment projects.
-Instead of just providing a single project, we decided to split the development up in some smaller subproject.
-This allows the groups to work independently from each other and avoids the problem that a compile error in one code causes an issue in another.
-All projects listed her are managed in github.
+We are working on a number of development projects.
+Instead of just providing a single project, we decided to split the development up into smaller subprojects.
+This allows the groups to work independently and avoids the problem that a compile error in one code causes an issue in another.
+All projects listed here are managed in github.

 .. list-table:: Projects